evrythng/evrythng-scan-sdk-ios/README.md

 ## FAQs (Frequently Asked Questions)

-1. I have completed importing the Frameworks and when I try to build/run it crashes upon loading
+1. Q: I have completed importing the Frameworks and when I try to build/run it crashes upon loading

 A: <b>Make you sure you followed Steps #9 onwards. </b>

-2. I have completed Steps #9 onwards and when I try to build / run, it says something like `No Such Module`, `Use of unresolved identifier`, etc.
+2. Q: I have completed Steps #9 onwards and when I try to build / run, it says something like `No Such Module`, `Use of unresolved identifier`, etc.

 A: <b>Make sure you followed Step #13 wherein you need to target Xcode to an actual device (e.g. iPhone)</b>